 Do you remember when domain names were free?
 Then you had a domain before I did!
 Yes, they were free before 1995.

-Do you remember paying $100 for two years of domain name registration, and self hosting the sites on your own servers?
+Do you remember paying more than $100 for two years of domain name registration, and self hosting the sites on your own servers?
 Then you’ve been in the domain business as long as I have, since the late 1990s.
 And over the course of twenty years, you have likely wound up using many different hosting companies.
 If you recall, in the late 1990s and early 2000s, it was most common to host your own websites on your own servers on your own DSL line or some other self hosting configuration.

 Nowadays I’m a big proponent of cloud services.
 Find yourself a good “As a service” vendor, and host there.
 And yes, sometimes it is finding a “good enough” hosting vendor.

 My last vendor of many years went out of business, so I was left with a dozen personal sites that I run — and no host.
 Out went proposals, and inmotion hosting came up on top of my list.

 1. In the beginning

 Establishing an account with inmotion went very smoothly.
 Cody Murphy in sales set everything up perfectly.
 The documentation provided is extensive, and support is available 24×7 via chat and phone.

 However, there were technical issues with establishing the package.
 The first day, I was informed that there was a database platform problem that would not be resolved until the next day.
 Okay, these things happen.
 So I waited 24 hours and started again.